tlockney/virtualxenmirage/README.md

 ## Installation

 Assuming you have all the prereqs installed already, you should be able to simply run `vagrant up`.
-After a few minutes -- depending on your network speed -- it should all be ready to go.
+After a few minutes—depending on your network speed—it should all be ready to go.

 ## Usage